Open Bible Data Home About News OET Key

 (Dōaʸ eleos ho ˚Kurios tōi Onaʸsiforou oikōi, hoti pollakis me anepsuxen, kai taʸn halusin mou ouk epaisⱪunthaʸ,)

-ULT May the Lord grant mercy to the household of Onesiphorus, for he often refreshed me and was not ashamed of my chain,
+ULTMay the Lord give mercy to the household of Onesiphorus, because he often refreshed me and was not ashamed of my chain,

 T4TBut I pray that the Lord will be kind to the family of Onesiphorus for the following reasons: Often he cheered me up and, even though I was a prisoner [MTY], he was not ashamed of me/to admit he was my friend►.